Fiat Chrysler heads for Wall Street, schooled by struggling sister truckmaker

 The fact that it listed on the brink of a downturn in the agricultural machinery sector did not help either.

-By contrast, Marchionne plans to market FCA as a Cinderella tale after Fiat helped rescue Chrysler in 2009 and turned the U.S. carmaker into a key profit center for the merged group.
+By contrast, Marchionne plans to market FCA as a Cinderella tale after Fiat helped rescue Chrysler in 2009 and turned the U.S. carmaker into a key profit centre for the merged group.

 "People in the U.S. like Chrysler, they like what happened," he said.
 "We were the poor kids, the Cinderella of the ball; we were given 2 cents to make it to Christmas and we are still here.
 We paid all the money back and it was clean."